 The SG scenario presented a lead vehicle traveling along the road at the posted speed limit (35 mph).
 Participants were presented with a narrative that indicated they were following a friend who was driving the lead vehicle and going to the airport.
 Participants were told it was important that they not lose their friend because only the friend knew the route.
 The participant was instructed to follow their friend at a close but safe distance so they would not become separated from their friend and to obey all traffic laws.
 These instructions ensured that participants would follow at a reasonably close but safe distance to the lead vehicle (this was needed to calculate several dependent variables).
-During its journey the lead vehicle approached an intersection it decelerated at a linear rate of $1.5 \text{ m/s}^2$ to a complete stop at the stop sign, remained at the stop sign for one second, and then accelerated at a linear rate of $1.5 \text{ m/s}^2$ to the posted speed limit.
+During its journey the lead vehicle encountered three intersections with stop signs as traffic control devices.
+As the lead vehicle approached an intersection it decelerated at a linear rate of 1.5 m/s2 to a complete stop at the stop sign, remained at the stop sign for one second, and then accelerated at a linear rate of 1.5 m/s2 to the posted speed limit.
 After the third intersection the lead vehicle pulled out of the participant's lane and the participant was instructed to continue driving.
 The participant then approached a fourth intersection with a stop sign (no lead vehicle).
 The entire scenario lasted approximately 10 minutes.